microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/build_test_ship/environments.rst

 Office Online provides two environments for use by cloud storage partners.
 The :ref:`discovery URLs` for each environment are provided below.

-Initially you'll be given access to the the test environment (also called 'Dogfood'), and you should use that environment when building and testing your integration.
+Initially you'll be given access to the test environment (also called 'Dogfood'), and you should use that environment when building and testing your integration.

 Once you believe you're ready to release your integration, you can start the :ref:`'Go Live' process <go live>`.
 As part of that process, your application will be given access to the production environment.